flenniken/statictea/testfiles/func-special-forms.stf.md

 statement: o.r2 = a(true, 3, 4)
                   ^
 shared.tea(23): calling warn
-shared.tea(26): w255: Invalid return; use a bare return in a user function or use it in a bare if statement.
+shared.tea(25): w187: Use '...return("stop")...' in a code file.
-statement: if(true,l.returnfunc("skip"))
+statement: if(true, return("skip"))
            ^
+shared.tea(30): w255: Invalid return; use a bare return in a user function or use it in a bare if statement.
+statement: a = len(return(4))
+                   ^
+shared.tea(31): w255: Invalid return; use a bare return in a user function or use it in a bare if statement.
+statement: b = if(true, return(5))
+                        ^
-shared.tea(30): w213: An IF without an assignment takes two arguments.
+shared.tea(35): w213: A bare IF without an assignment takes two arguments.
 statement: if(true, 3, "bare requires two parameters")
                      ^
-shared.tea(31): w213: An IF without an assignment takes two arguments.
+shared.tea(36): w213: A bare IF without an assignment takes two arguments.
 statement: if(false, 3, "bare requires two parameters")
                       ^
 tmpl.txt(4): w58: The replacement variable doesn't exist: o.r1.